The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 A NS/FS balance calculation

-produces as result the 37 elements of the tetraktys from the two constituent
+produces as a result the 37 elements of the tetraktys from the two constituent

 |